Luis Maza: Los Angeles Dodgers

-A Free agent after 2006, Maza signed with the Los Angeles Dodgers and split time between Double-A Jacksonville and Triple-A Las Vegas.
+A free agent after 2006, Maza signed with the Los Angeles Dodgers and split time between the Double-A Jacksonville Suns and Triple-A Las Vegas 51s.
 Through 2008, he was a .284 hitter with 525 runs and a .334 on-base percentage in 924 minor league games.

-He hit .378 with Las Vegas and made his major league debut as a defensive replacement for the Dodgers in the ninth inning against the Milwaukee Brewers on May 14, 2008.
-He made his first start at shortstop the following day and went 1 for 3, getting his first career hit off Brewers starter Ben Sheets.
+Maza hit .378 with Las Vegas and made his major league debut as a defensive replacement for the Dodgers in the ninth inning against the Milwaukee Brewers on May 14, 2008.
+He made his first start at shortstop the following day and went 1-for-3, getting his first career hit off Brewers starter Ben Sheets.
 In 45 games with the Dodgers in 2008, Maza hit .228.

-In 2009, Maza spent the entire year with the AAA Albuquerque Isotopes.
+In 2009, Maza spent the entire year with the Triple-A Albuquerque Isotopes.
 He hit .300 with 5 homers and 44 RBI.
 He was a utility player for Albuquerque.
 He played second, third, left, two innings in center, and got two outs as a pitcher in a blowout loss to the Round Rock Express on July 20.

 Philadelphia Phillies

-He signed as a free agent with the Philadelphia Phillies on January 25, 2010.
-With the Lehigh Valley IronPigs, he hit only .220 in 51 games.
+On January 25, 2010, Maza signed a minor league contract with the Philadelphia Phillies organization.
+He made 51 appearances for the Triple-A Lehigh Valley IronPigs, slashing .220/.289/.262 with 10 RBI and one stolen base.

 Houston Astros

-The Phillies sent Maza to the Houston Astros on June 25, 2010.
-He played in 15 games for the Round Rock Express, hitting .258.
-He was released on August 6.
+On June 25, 2010, Maza was traded to the Houston Astros.
+He played in 15 games for the Triple-A Round Rock Express, hitting .258/.361/.419 with one home run and four RBI.
+Maza was released by the Astros organization on August 6.

 BBC Grosseto

-In 2011, Maza signed one-year contract with the Italian team Bbc Grosseto.
+In 2011, Maza signed one-year contract with BBC Grosseto of the Italian Baseball League.

+Coaching career

+On February 19, 2025, Maza joined the Pericos de Puebla of the Mexican League as first base coach.